SPARCED/LinResSims/README.md

 3. Save both python functions as modules with the same name as the functions under bin/modules.
 4. Write a json config file with key-specific values appropriate for the new model structure.
 Be sure to make "load_model" and "run_model" options consistent with the new module names.
 For more details on the stucture of the sim config, see sim_configs/README.md

-The Novak-Tyson 1993 cell cycle model has been presented as an example for this procedure.
+The Tyson 1991 cell cycle model has been presented as an example for this procedure.
 The "load_model" and "run_model" modules have been provided as bin/modules/LoadTyson.py and bin/modules/RunTyson.py.
 The sim_config json file corresponding to this workflow is sim_config/default.json

 ## Contributors Guide